avezou/hommy/README.md

 ## Installation
 To install Hommy, follow these steps:

+### Prerequisite
+Make sure python, python-venv, python-pip, and git are installed.

 1. Clone this repository or download the archive from GitHub:
    ```bash
    git clone https://github.com/avezou/hommy.git